hacks-guide/Guide_Wii/docs/cios.md

 ::: tip

-**Now that the Homebrew Channel, Priiloader, and cIOS are installed, you can proceed to restore functionality that is normally missing from a standard Wii mini menu.**
+**Now that the Homebrew Channel, Priiloader, and cIOS are installed, you can proceed to restore functionality that is missing from a standard Wii mini menu.**

 [Continue to Finalizing Wii mini Setup →](mini-finalizing-setup){.btn .btn-solid}